<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=947580358173850&amp;ev=PageView&amp;noscript=1">

 Indoor Skydiving at VossVind

-Try skydiving in a wind tunnel at VossVind—perfect for all ages and weather conditions.
+Try skydiving in a wind tunnel at VossVind, it's perfect for all ages and weather conditions.
 It’s also where pro skydivers train, but anyone can book a flight.

 Other Must-Try Outdoor Sports